 From the circular perforations of its grille to its choice of matte-black or matte-white finishes, the Arc closely follows the design template Sonos laid down a few years ago now.
 Despite its 114cm length, the brevity of its height (9cm) and depth (11.5cm) mean it’s a reasonably discreet looker – although that length means it needs at least a 55in TV to sit beneath if it’s not going to look a bit odd.

-The base of the Arc is gently rubberised to make it shelf- or table-friendly, and there are screw-holes at the back for use with the bespoke wall-bracket that’s on sale ‘soon’.
-Also at the back is a recess containing the Arc’s few physical inputs: HDMI, figure-of-eight mains power, an Ethernet socket and a set-up button.
+The base of the Arc is gently rubberised to make it shelf- or table-friendly, and there are screw-holes at the back for use with the bespoke wall-bracket.
+Also at the back is a recess containing the Arc’s few physical inputs: HDMI eARC, figure-of-eight mains power, an Ethernet socket and a set-up button.
+It’s worth noting that to get uncompressed Atmos you’ll need an eARC compatible TV, though there are workarounds.

 Regardless of whether you position your Sonos Arc on a surface or attach it to the wall, though, you’ll need to make sure it’s not closed in from above.
 That’s because it has a couple of upward-firing mid/bass drivers, and there are four far-field mics arranged across the top of the ‘bar too – these are for use with either Amazon Alexa or Google Assistant voice control.
 Also on top of the Arc is where you find a few touch-sensitive controls – these cover ‘play/pause’, volume up/down’ and ‘skip forwards/backwards’.